-You can specify a liveness each container pod’s specification.
+You can specify liveness each container pod’s specification.

 Kubernetes would periodically execute the probe and restart the container if the probe fails.

-IMPORTANT POINT: “Container is restarted” means old one is killed and completely new container is created———it’s not container being restarted again.
+IMPORTANT POINT: “Container is restarted” means the old one is killed and a completely new container is created———it’s not container being restarted again.

-This type of probe convey request on the container’s IP address, a port and path you specify.
+This type of probe conveys requests on the container’s IP address, a port, and the path you specify.

 Probe receives error response code

 The container app doesn’t respond

 TCP socket probe tends to open a TCP connection to port of the container.